-Is February 14 circled on your calendar?
+Is Ash Wednesday circled on your calendar?
 It should be.
-That’s Ash Wednesday, the start of Lent—a season that can jumpstart the slower period after the December holiday rush.
+That day marks the start of Lent, and it’s a season that can jumpstart the slower period after the December holiday rush.

-Shrimp and salmon are the leading fish dishes according to the National Fisheries Institute, likely because of their familiarity and health benefits.
+Shrimp and salmon are the leading fish dishes, according to the National Fisheries Institute.
+That’s likely because of their familiarity and health benefits.
 But there are other fish varieties, preparation techniques and cooking methods that appeal to customers during Lent and beyond.

 Lent has everyone thinking fish, especially on Fridays.
 Standing out from the rest means offering options that go beyond the traditional fish baskets.
 Trident Seafoods suggests a number of inspirations that raise the fish and chips game: